NikhilNayak-debug/automatic-differentiation-library/README.md

 CS107/AC207 Project

 # Introduction
 Differentiation is defined as the process of finding the gradients/derivatives of a particular function in hand.
 It finds multiple applications in the areas of science and engineering.
 With the exponential growth in the size of the dataset and advancements in technologies - the complexity of computing derivatives has increased and we have become increasingly dependent on computers to compute derivatives.

 Currently, there are three ways to compute derivatives - finite, symbolic, automatic differentiation.
 The finite differentiation method although being quick and easy to implement - suffers from machine precision and rounding errors.
 We are able to alleviate these issues using symbolic differentiation, however, it becomes computationally very expensive as the function(s) starts to get complex.
 We are able to alleviate both the issues of computational complexity and machine precision using automatic differentiation.

 Automatic Differentiation leverages symbolic rules for evaluating gradients - which is more accurate than using finite difference approximations.
 But unlike a purely symbolic process, the evaluation of expressions takes place early in the computation - it evaluates derivatives at particular numeric values.

-The package fab-AD implements automatic differentiation for computational use. fabAD can be used to automatically differentiate functions via forward mode.
+The package `fab-ad` implements automatic differentiation for computational use. `fab-ad` can be used to automatically differentiate functions via forward mode.
 Automatic Differentiation finds applications in optimization, machine learning, and numerical methods.

 # Installation
 Our package is for Python 3 only.
 You can access our package by cloning